AliExpress Supplier Risk: How to Verify Reliable Sellers in 2026

 By the time you realize the product is never coming, your customer has already waited two weeks and filed a complaint.

 New stores that show thousands of orders and hundreds of five-star reviews within their first few months of operation.
-These metrics are purchased or manufactured.
-Fake review farms inflate ratings, and bulk self-orders pump up the order count.
+These metrics are purchased or artificially elevated.
+Review volumes and order counts can be artificially elevated through bulk self-orders and paid review services.
 The store looks established and trustworthy, but there is no real track record behind the numbers.

 A product that normally sells for $8-12 across multiple sellers is listed at $2.50 by one store.
 The price is designed to attract bargain-hunting dropshippers.
 What happens next varies: you might receive a garbage product, nothing at all, or a correct item the first time (to build trust) followed by junk on subsequent orders once you have committed to the supplier.